 - Pour stock into the pan and cover with a lid.
-(TIP: If the pan or wok you are using doesn't have a lid, a smaller size pan turned upside down works as well)
+(TIP: If the pan you are using doesn't have a lid, a smaller size pan turned upside down works as well)

 - At this time, turn the pot with simmering water to high and season with salt to taste.
 Add your noodles and cook for 4 minutes.

 - After 4 minutes, both the noodles and the clams will be cooked.
 Remove the clams.

 - Add the noodles, reserved shrimp, and 1/4 cup of the pasta water into the pan with the stock and simmer until the shrimp are cooked through.